is a 2005 Action Game

 - Standard Status Effects: Usopp can stun enemies and Jango can put Luffy to sleep.
-Sometimes his hypnosis causes him to sleep too, but he always wakes up first.
+Sometimes his hypnosis causes himself to sleep too, but he always wakes up first.

 - Super Move Portrait Attack: Luffy gets one for his Bazooka and one for his Axe, but his friends just get one.

-- This Looks Like A Job For Aqua Man: Zoro's second Limit Break is allowed to damage mini bosses once per frame while they're unable to escape.
+- This Looks Like A Job For Aqua Man: Zoro's second Limit Break is allowed to damage mini bosses once per frame while they're unable to escape, so you can avoid reentering the room over and over to defeat them.
 Nami can steal bombs from enemies when there are none around to break certain walls.

 - Turns Red: Most bosses get at least one new move when they're low on health, or start spamming their most annoying attack.

 - Use Your Head: Luffy's Gomu Gomu no Bell.

 - Wake-Up Call Boss: Axe-Hand Morgan has a simple moveset, but is able to block attacks and punish you if you attack carelessly.
 He can call mooks to help him, too.

 - Victory Pose: Luffy does one whenever he beats a level or boss.
 Smoker does one too, if he captures Luffy during the last level.

 - Video Game Stealing: Nami can steal items from enemies.

 - You Shall Not Pass: Said by Tashigi in Logue Town 2.
 And before that, by the Usopp Pirates in Syrup Village.